To know more about us …

 Its main act of war will remain the Dutch War in 1676.

 Duquesne won a brilliant victory against the Dutch Hispano controlled by Ruyter, the greatest Dutch admiral of all time.
-Ruyter will leave life in battle.
+Ruyter will die in battle.

 King Louis XIV to thank him for his loyalty did the "Marquis of Quesne, Baron Indret Monros Lord."